Sharing thoughtful approaches to teaching physics with the wider world.

 We take a tram and all students are issued with a travel card for the whole of the visit.

-In the old city some fountains (they are labeled) are drinkable water and you can fill your water bottles.
+In the old city some fountains are drinkable water and you can fill your water bottles.
+All the fountains are labelled drinkable or not.
 We then head for a walk around the old city visiting these fine cannons.

 10 July 2017 at 16:18 #47848